GabiMoldovan/Accesa-Coding-Challenge/README.md

 If a discount expires, the price is set back to their original price.
 This feature is functional as well

+When an item is registered as a store item, we also register the first price history for that item And any time the price of a store item is updated, we register the entry in the price history (updated by user or discount)

 # So we have to solve the following problems: